 “They’re not there,” I said, my voice dripping with thinly-masked disdain.

 She looked at me with a face and stance that would have made our teenager proud.

 Stage four: I questioned my very ability to function in the world.
 I slinked back up the stairs, retrieved the sunglasses and snuck out the door.

-It was no fault of hers that I assumed the sunglasses would be on my night stand, but visitors to Web sites across the Internet are coming with expectations.
+It was no fault of hers that I assumed the sunglasses would be on my night stand, but website visitors are coming with expectations.